 On October 1, 2015, the U.S. EPA finalized the new 2015 ozone standard at 0.070 ppm or 70 ppb for an 8-hour average, retaining the same form as the previous 8-hour standards.
 The 2015 ozone NAAQS became effective as of December 28, 2015.
-The PM2.5 standards currently in effect are the 2006 24-hour standard of $35 \ \mu g/m^3$ , and the 2013 annual standard of $12 \ \mu g/m^3$ .
+The PM2.5 standards currently in effect are the 2006 24-hour standard of 35 $\mu$ g/m3, and the 2013 annual standard of 12 $\mu$ g/m3.
 The U.S. EPA last reviewed the PM2.5 and ozone standards in 2020 and decided to retain them at their current levels.
-However, the present administration is re-evaluating the 2020 review and expects to revise these standards within the next few years.
+However, the present administration is re-evaluating the 2020 review and expects to finalize that re-evaluation revise these standards within the next few years.
 See Chapter 9 for more details.

 The Basin and the Coachella Valley, as well as much of California, have been designated nonattainment for the 2015 8-hour ozone standard.
 The Basin and San Joaquin Valley are the only areas with an "extreme" nonattainment designation for the 2015 8-hour ozone standard.
 The Basin is designated nonattainment for current and former federal and State ozone standards, as well as the current PM2.5 standards.
-However, 2018-2020 was the first three-year period where the Basin met the 24-hour PM2.5 standard of 35 $\mu$ g/m after removing elevated measurements driven by the Bobcat and El Dorado wildfires in the fall of 2020.
-The Los Angeles County portion of the Basin is also designated as a nonattainment area for the federal lead standard based on source-specific monitoring at two locations as determined by the U.S. EPA using 2007-2009 data.
-However, all stations in the Basin, including the near-source monitoring in Los Angeles County, have remained below the lead NAAQS for the 2012 through 2020 period.
+However, 2018-2020 was the first three3-year period where the Basin met the 24-hour PM2.5 standard of 35 $\mu$ g/m3 after removing elevated measurements driven by the Bobcat and El Dorado wildfires in the fall of 2020.
+The Los Angeles County portion of the Basin is also designated as a nonattainment area for the federal lead standard based on source-specific monitoring at two locations as determined by the